Lupin Seed (Green Manure)

 Sow the seeds of these nitrogen-fixing plants at a ratio of approximately 0.5 kg per 10m2.

-Allow them to grow for approximately 8-10 weeks then slash before flowering and allow them to break down in the garden bed before planting your vegetable crop.
+Allow them to grow for approximately 8-10 weeks, then cut before flowering and allow them to decompose in the garden bed before planting your vegetable crop.

 For an 'express' green manure, allow to grow for only 4-6 weeks, then slash.
-Throw on a few handfuls of blood & bone to aid breakdown, water, then cover with black plastic for two weeks.
+Add a few handfuls of blood & bone to aid in breakdown, then add water and cover with black plastic for two weeks.
 After this, the crop should be broken down enough to be turned into the soil.

 Sow in early autumn for best results.

-In autumn most crops have been harvested.
-Next season's tomatoes, potatoes, corn, pumpkins and so many others will only be planted in half a year, or even later.
-Our garden beds have supplied us with food and it's a good idea to give something back in return, to plant something for the benefit of the soil rather than for our immediate use.
-So we sow green manure crops during autumn and early winter to improve the soil quality.
+In autumn, most crops have been harvested.
+Next season's tomatoes, potatoes, corn, pumpkins, and so many others will only be planted in half a year, or even later.
+Our garden beds have supplied us with food, and it's a good idea to give something back in return, to plant something for the benefit of the soil rather than for our immediate use.
+We sow green manure crops during autumn and early winter to improve soil quality.

 Frequently Asked Questions: